Trahloc/autowaybar-ai/README.md

 ### Description
-Small program that allows various modes for waybar in Hyrprland.
+Small program that allows various modes for waybar in Hyprland.
 ### Requirements
 ```
 Hyprland